Stonelinks/frank/README.md

 This idea is still a little half-baked, but I'm not happy with the current products out there that sync/backup photos from the various devices I take them on.
 I take a fair amount of photos and find it pretty annoying that they are not accessible across every piece of electronic equipment I own.
 This situation happens to me a fair amount:

 I want to show someone a photo because it is relevant to a conversation we're having.
 While still trying to talk to them, I thumb through the gallery on my phone trying to find said picture, but once I realize it isn't there I remember it is on my tablet (which is at home).
-Okay... well it should still be synced with dropbox right?
+Okay... well it should still be synced with Dropbox right?
 Well not always.
-Also dropbox is harder to search than facebook.
+Also Dropbox is harder to search than facebook.
 So okay maybe I posted it to facebook.
 I go to facebook and try to search, but facebook's app is slow or I don't have internet or by this time the conversation has moved on to a different subject.

 I know it sounds like whining about a first world problem, but it's 2013 dammit.
 If I take a photo on my phone, I should be able to look at it later on my tablet, and vice versa.
 Dropbox and G+ kind of do an okay job at this, but Dropbox limits my space and I don't like having ALL my photos tied to G+, a social network that I don't use.
 Also neither of these things will make your photos directly available on your other devices!
 You have to go out of your way to download them, which sucks in a bandwidth constrained environment.